ManuGithubSteam/Surface3ProArch/README.md

 When you reboot you will have to activate secureboot hash the grubx64.efi binary with the hash tool.
 After that you can boot grub with secureboot active.

+# Stylus

+Install the x86-input-wacom, remove grabbing from the evdev driver (comment the MatchIsTablet section in /usr/share/X11/xorg.conf.d/10-evdev.conf) and add the pen to the N-Trig wacom rule (add |1B96:1B05 Penin the MatchProduct line of N-Trig in /usr/share/X11/xorg.conf.d/50-wacom.conf).

+Now xinput have 3 devices instead of one :

+NTRG0001:01 1B96:1B05 Pen stylus
+NTRG0001:01 1B96:1B05 Pen eraser
+NTRG0001:01 1B96:1B05 Pen pad

+Xournal with "Eraser Tip", "Pressure sensitivity", "Touchscreen as Hand Tool" and "Pen disables Touch" works

 ## Bluethooth

 Modify `/lib/systemd/system/bluetooth.service`, changing the Exec line to this: